-Keep your cat and your home safe from fleas with Advantage II Medium Cats 5-9 pounds.
-Formulated for cats eight weeks and older and weighing 5 - 9 pounds, Advantage II kills fleas within hours of application and protects against future flea infestations.
+Keep your cat and your home safe from fleas with Advantage II Small Kitten for Cat 5-9 pounds.
+Formulated for cats eight weeks and older and weighing 5-9 pounds, Advantage II kills fleas within hours of application and protects against future flea infestations.

 The Importance of Flea Protection